kynx/v8js-handlebars/README.md

 * `Handlebars.noConflict()` - this enables loading different versions of Handlebars into the global space.
 I can't see a use case for this in v8js-handlebars.
-* `Handlebars.SafeString()` and `Handlebars.escapeExpression()`.
-These are for use within helpers and are available to any javascript helpers you write, but are not exposed in the PHP API.
+* `Handlebars.SafeString()`, `Handlebars.escapeExpression()` and `Handlebars.Util`.
+These are for use within helpers and
+  are available to any javascript helpers you write, but are not exposed in the PHP API.
 * `Handlebars.log()` - see `setLogger()` above.